cran-task-views/Survival/Survival.md

     which combine aspects of generalized linear models and Cox models, are implemented in the `r pkg("aster")` and
     `r pkg("aster2")` packages.
 The
-    `r pkg("concreg")` package implements conditional
-    logistic regression for survival data as an alternative to the Cox model when hazards are non-proportional.
-The
     `r pkg("surv2sampleComp")` packages proposes some
     model-free contrast comparison measures such as difference/ratio of cumulative hazards, quantiles and restricted mean.
 The